HOME |

 * Seeking greater efficiency

-HAPPY CHART VARIATIONS - to speed up a slow process (the
+HAPPY CHART VARIATIONS [now "STORYLINE"]- to speed up a

 original Happy Chart process takes ages).

-JOGGER CARDS (aka Goal Keepers) - wanting an unobtrusive way to
+JOGGER CARDS (now "GOAL KEEPERS") - wanting an unobtrusive

 give instant feedback and speed up the learning cycle.